SEO for Artists

 seo for artists

-Best keywords for artists
+Best SEO keywords for artists

-Out of all that search traffic, 91% goes to sites listed on the first page of search results.
+Of all that search traffic, 91% goes to sites listed on the first page of search results.
 This is your goal – your pages being at least on the 1st page of Search Engines.

 Questions to ask yourself